dasmer/mirifoods/index.md

 ### Our Products

 Our specialty lies in sourcing and distributing premium brands and ingredients you can trust.
-Miri Foods is proud to carry well-known brands like Sach Paneer, Amul, Ashoka, MDH, Shan, Nanak, Haldiram, Babco, Rajbhog, Farmland Dairies, Endico, and more.
+Miri Foods is proud to carry well-known brands like **Sach Paneer, Amul, Ashoka, MDH, Shan, Nanak, Haldiram, Babco, Rajbhog, Farmland Dairies, Endico**, and more.
 Each brand is selected with quality and authenticity in mind, ensuring you have access to the best for your culinary creations.

 Our product categories include: